DEVCamiloSepulveda/llama3sp/README.md

 ## How to replicate

 ### About the Datasets
-All of the datasets for 16 different projects are available in the <a href="https://github.com/DEVCamiloSepulveda/llama3sp/tree/main/sp_dataset/marked_data"> marked_data folder </a>
-Each dataset has the following 5 columns:
+All of the datasets for 16 different projects are available in the [marked_data folder](https://github.com/DEVCamiloSepulveda/llama3sp/tree/main/sp_dataset/marked_data), each dataset has the following 5 columns:
 1. issuekey: Issue ID
 2. title: Issue Title
 3. description: Issue Description